Riverside Pedestrian Accident Attorneys

 Victims of pedestrian accidents could file a lawsuit against the at-fault driver.
 If you have been injured, financial compensation may be available for all of the financial and emotional losses you have suffered.

 Negligent drivers can be held accountable for medical bills, lost wages, the cost of rehabilitation services, pain and suffering, permanent injuries and emotional distress.
 An experienced injury lawyer can help you understand what your claim is worth and how you could go about pursuing fair compensation for your losses.

-Bisnar Chase has been representing Riverside accident victims for over three decades.
+Bisnar Chase has been representing Riverside accident victims for over 39 years.
 We have collected over $300 million in compensation and we may be able to help you too.
-Call us now at 951-530-3711 for a free consultation!
+Call us now at 951-530-3711 for a Free Consultation.